Appenders

 MongoDB

-Write log messages as documents into a MongoDB capped collection.
+Write log entries as documents into a MongoDB capped collection (requires the mongo gem):

 appender = SemanticLogger::Appender::MongoDB.new(